 This new division, and the consequently heightened debate, is etching a frontier in human rights discourse—much as the women’s rights movement did in the 1970s and the civil rights and Third World independence movements did before that.
-Sitting right on this frontier, both geographically and conceptually, is South Africa, which has one of the most progressive constitutions and legislative frameworks in the world, but where documented violence against gender non-conforming citizens remains severe.

 Within this context, South Africa has made a dramatic decision: not just to place itself in the global “human rights” camp on this issue, from which most of its neighbours have excused themselves, but to lead it.
 At the UN Human Rights Council in Geneva last week, South Africa hosted the organisation’s first-ever debate on the rights of sexual minorities.

 Marius Fransman, the deputy minister for international affairs and co-operation, said South Africa was “committed to the process of strengthening protection mechanisms for victims of violence based on sexual orientation and gender identity within international law”.

 Meanwhile, at the UN’s Commission on the Status of Women in New York in February, South Africa co-sponsored a session on “best practice” in sexual orientation and gender identity rights.
 The minister for women, children and people with disabilities, Lulu Xingwana, gave an impassioned speech detailing South Africa’s legislative achievements, as well as a frank assessment of homophobic violence.